Claire Adler CV

 Heritage Lottery Fund

 December 2004 – present: National Directory of Expert Advisors for the Heritage Lottery Fund (HLF) – assessing HLF applications and mentoring and monitoring about forty successful projects to date; including National Maritime Museum, New Bolsover Village, Kettle’s Yard, St John’s Church in Hackney, Peterborough Cathedral, George Padmore Institute, Gressenhall Museum, Dowsby Village Hall, Bishopsgate Institute, Cambourne Local History Society, Duxford Imperial War Museum, Royal Hussars Museum, National Trust, Farnham Museum and Women’s Library, to name a few… This work has involved working with the organisations to stretch them into best practice for their project, to encourage confidence in their own abilities and skills, to monitor financial processes, encourage communications between organisations and to support staff at times when there may be considerable change.

 October 2017 - present: researching and writing HLF Activity Plan for Norfolk Museums Service Kick the Dust HLF application targeted at 11 – 25 year olds, targeted at young homeless people and Looked After Children.

-November 2016 – present: researching and writing the HLF Activity Plan for the Suffolk Record Office move into a new building to run a service in collaboration with the University of Suffolk.
+November 2016 – present: researching and writing the HLF Activity Plan for the redevelopment of Suffolk Record Offices including a new building run in collaboration with the University of Suffolk.
 The key elements of this plan is developing traineeships appropriate for 16 plus to encourage diversification in the archive workforce.

 May – July 2015 and July – Dec 2016: Researching and writing draft Round 1 and Round 2 Activity Plan for English Heritage and the redevelopment of Marble Hill House and Park for a Parks for People HLF bid specifically looking at traineeships for diversifying the future workforce.